meedan/watchbot/README.md

 Subsystem that continuously monitors web links to verify certain conditions and states.

 The architecture is a self-contained system that receives links from clients and monitors those links on behalf of those clients.
-The monitoring activity is scheduled by the WatchBot according to a configured schedule.
+The monitoring activity is scheduled by the Watchbot according to a configured schedule.
 The act of monitoring consists of verifying certain conditions (such as checking for HTTP 404 on a link) and notifying the client via a web hook in case the condition is true.
 Some conditions are general to all links, while other only apply to certain links (e.g. based on their host).

 ![Workflow](doc/workflow.png?raw=true "Workflow")